fiixlabs/fiix-integration-for-glass/README.md

 [Getting Started][ZXstp] page on their [GitHub repository][ZXing].

-This application also requires the Java SE Runtime Environment 8, and uses the Maintenance Assistant CMMS client, which depends on the following external
+This application also requires the Java SE Runtime Environment 8, and uses the Fiix CMMS client, which depends on the following external libraries:
-libraries:

 * Apache Commons Codec
 * Apache Commons Logging
 * Apache Jakarta HttpClient
 * Jackson JSON processor

-These libraries, along with the Maintenance Assistant CMMS client, are packaged in the "lib" folder within the project.
+These libraries, along with the Fiix CMMS client, are packaged in the "lib" folder within the project.

 [Back to Top][BackToTop]
 <br>